victordujardin/victordujardin.github.io/_pages/bayesian.md

 This endeavor was a cornerstone in my academic journey, blending theoretical knowledge with practical applications in biosciences.
 It stands as a testament to my capability to address data-driven challenges and derive actionable insights in healthcare and research sectors.

 ### Acknowledgments
 I am grateful to Professor Philippe Lambert and Teaching Assistant Hortense Doms for their invaluable guidance.
-My appreciation also extends to my colleagues, Victor Dujardin and Mathieu Graf, for a collaborative and enriching project experience.
+My appreciation also extends to my colleagues, Lucas Elvira and Mathieu Graf, for a collaborative and enriching project experience.